An Optimal Dividend Problem with Capital Injections over a Finite Horizon: On the Proof of Theorem

 Then take $ 0 < x_1 < x_2, t_0 \in [0,T)$ and $\varepsilon>0$ such that $t_0+\varepsilon <T$ given and fixed, consider the rectangular domain $\mathcal{R}:=(t_0-\varepsilon,t_0+\varepsilon)\times (x_1,x_2)$ such that $cl(\mathcal{R}) \subset \mathcal{C}$ (where $\mathcal{C}$ has been defined in \eqref{continuation region}).
 Also, denote by $\partial_0 \mathcal{R}:= \partial \mathcal{R} \backslash \left( \{t_0-\varepsilon\}\times (x_1,x_2)\right)$.
 Then consider the problem

 where $\mathcal{L}$ is the second-order differential operator that acting on $\varphi \in C^{1,2}([0,T]\times \mathbb{R})$ gives

 By reversing time, $t \mapsto T-t$, Problem (P) corresponds to a classical initial value problem with uniformly elliptic operator (notice that $\sigma^2>0$) and parabolic boundary $\partial_0 \mathcal{R}$.
-Since $N-M$ is continuous, and all the coefficients in the first equation of $(P)$ are smooth (actually constant), by classical theory of partial differential equations of parabolic type (see, e.g. \cite{lieberman1996second}, Chapter V) problem $(P)$ admits a unique solution $h$ that is continuous, with continuous derivatives $h_t,h_x,h_{xx}$.
+Since $N-M$ is continuous, and all the coefficients in the first equation of $(P)$ are smooth (actually constant), by classical theory of partial differential equations of parabolic type (see, e.g., Chapter V in the book by Lieberman \cite{lieberman1996second}) problem $(P)$ admits a unique solution $h$ that is continuous, with continuous derivatives $h_t,h_x,h_{xx}$.
 Moreover, by the Feynman-Kac's formula, such a solution admits the representation

 where

 and $Z_s(x)=x+\mu s + \sigma W_s, s \geq 0$.
 Notice that we have $\widehat{\tau}(t,x) \leq \tau^{\star}(t,x)$ a.s., since $cl(\mathcal{R}) \subset \mathcal{C}$.
 Also, the integral terms in \eqref{N - int dl is martingale} and \eqref{M - int dl is martingale} are equal since $dI^0_{\theta}(x)=dI_{\theta}^{\star}(t,x)=0$ for any $\theta \leq \widehat{\tau}(t,x)\leq \tau^{\star}(t,x)$.
 Hence by the martingale property of \eqref{N - int dl is martingale} and \eqref{M - int dl is martingale} we have